Manuel Rico Avello: Political career

 Rico Avello was elected to the Congress of Deputies for Oviedo in the 1931 Spanish general election as an 'independent federalist' on the electoral list of the Republican–Socialist Conjunction.

 On 21 September 1933, Rico Avello was appointed Subsecretary for the Merchant Navy by Vicente Iranzo Enguita, Minister of the Navy.
 Shortly after his appointment as Subsecretary, Rico Avello vacated his seat in the Congress of Deputies—as mandated by the 'Law of Incompatibilities'.
 He continued to serve as Subsecretary until shortly after his appointment as Minister of the Interior the next month.

 On 8 October 1933, Rico Avello succeeded incoming Prime Minister Diego Martínez Barrio as Minister of the Interior.
 He continued to hold the position under Martínez' successor as Prime Minister—Alejandro Lerroux.
 As Minister of the Interior, Rico Avello was criticised by members of the Civil Guard for a 'lack of consultation' in his attempts to reform the corps.

 Lerroux described Rico Avello as "a man of 'good will', 'noble character' and 'good intentions'", but also as "'until yesterday a traditional cacique and now the guardian of electoral virtue'", and noted that his appointment was made as a result of President Acala Zamora's influence.

-The new interior minister was certainly conscious of what was expected of him, telling reporters that his role was like a football referee enforcing fair play on the field.